redhat-na-ssa/demo-rosa-sagemaker/openshift/ack-dev/README.md

 ## Usage

-Build a developer env for ack-controllers
+Build: a developer environment for ack-controllers

+Purpose: limit the artifacts you have to install locally

 ```
 podman build -t ack-dev .